- Chase issues the Marriott Bonvoy Bold™ Credit Card (review), which is the no annual fee personal card

 Travel Protection & Insurance

-As of 2020, the Bonvoy Brilliant Card offers some valuable new travel coverage.
+The Bonvoy Brilliant Card offers valuable travel coverage.
 The card offers reimbursement when your trip is canceled or interrupted, as follows:

 - You can be reimbursed for up to $10,000 in non-refundable travel expenses per trip, up to $20,000 per 12 consecutive month period